 Important Qualities of Rifle Safes

 Before we look at specific safes, we must look a little deeper into the specific qualities of a safe.
 There is not one perfect safe for everyone, and each user is going to have different expectations for their safe.
-Plus, with the price tag of a quality safe, it is a good idea to know what you are getting into before you buy.
-First, one of the most important qualities is size and capacity.
+With the price tag of a quality safe, it is a good idea to know what’s most important to you before you make a decision.

 Size & Capacity